The Best Cannabis Grow Lights for Your Home Grow

 1. The Light Spectrum

-While the sun naturally provides the full spectrum of light that marijuana plants need to thrive, you'll need to be more strategic with grow lights.
+While the sun naturally provides the full spectrum of light that cannabis plants need to thrive, you'll need to be more strategic with grow lights.
 Even subtle differences in the light spectrum in your grow can have significant effects on your final product.

-Which brings us to our next point…
+This brings us to our next point.

 2. PAR (Photosynthetically Active Radiation)